abhi5598/datasciencecoursera/Getting and Cleaning Data/CodeBook.md

 1) Download & read all the files

-A full description of the data used in this project can be found at The UCI Machine Learning Repository
+A full description of the data used in this project can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The source data for this project can be found here.
+The source data for this project can be found at http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip.

 Data Set Information: